 I was reminded this month that it has been a year since I assumed command of DISA and the Joint Force Headquarters – DOD Information Network (JFHQ-DODIN).
 It is hard to believe so much time has already passed!
 I am so proud of our joint accomplishments to support the warfighters and remain passionate to continue the same level of effort going forward.
 Thank you so much for a great team effort.

 In this edition of the newsletter, I will update you on our efforts related to the Joint Regional Security Stacks and endpoint security.
 Additionally, I will share information regarding the impending transfer of DISA’s National Background Investigation Service resources to the Defense Security Service, and invite warrant officers in the signal, communications, and cyber fields to attend a knowledge transfer session this spring.

 I encourage you to disseminate this information across your organization and to provide your feedback to the Mission Partner Engagement Team or the DISA field office or liaison officer in your area of responsibility.

-The PDF-version of the December 2018 Drumbeat is also available for download.
+The PDF-version of the March 2019 Drumbeat is also available for download.